discretediode/cv-automator/README.md

 ## 3. Obsidian Vault Setup

 To set up your personal data, duplicate the existing `my_profile_template` folder and rename the copy to `my_profile`.
-Open the files inside and replace the placeholders with your real information.
+Open the files in Obsidian and replace the placeholders with your real information.

 ### **Images (Place in the root directory):**